Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 - Respect for Dissent and Maximization of Assent

-- If feasible, the investigator must explain the proposed research to the prospective research participant even when the surrogate gives consent.
+- If feasible, the investigator must explain the proposed research to the prospective research participant even when the legally authorized representative gives consent.

-- A participant's preference not to participate in the research should operate as a veto to the participant’s participation, even if a representative of the participant consents.
+- A participant's preference not to participate in the research should operate as a veto to the participant’s participation, even if a legally authorized representative of the participant consents.

 - Nevertheless, for some research, unconditional respect for participant preferences about participation may be inappropriate because of superseding considerations.